LaunchCodeEducation/lchs/src/chapters/booleans-and-conditionals/conditionals.rst

    arguments within the programming world (think Marvel vs. DC or Hermione Granger marrying Harry instead of Ron).

-   Many code editors automatically indent the lines within an if-block, so most of the time you won't need to worry about how far to move in the cursor.
+   Many code editors automatically indent the lines within an ``if`` block, so most of the time you won't need to worry about how far to move in the cursor.
    However, here are the accepted guidelines for Python: